grotepfn/Merge-TSS/README.md

 ```
 ## Complexity
 This code runs in O(n log n).
 This is due to the sort function.
 An out-of-place-sort-function would fasten it up to O(n) as
 the step after, the actual merging, only takes O(n).
-This sorting function would need O(n) space however.
+This sorting function would need O(n) - where n is the difference between the biggest and smallest number - space however.

 ## Robustness
 This code accepts all valid inputs and exits otherwise.